|Publisher: Character Ink

-The entire series is not yet available, but it is projected to cover grades 2 through 12.
-(Please check the website for a list of available courses.)
-There will be two books for each level, and they are labeled for either first or second semester.
+The entire series covers grades 2 through 12.
+However, grades 1, 2, and 11 are not available at this time, and they have only the second semester for twelfth grade.
+There are two books for each level, and they are labeled for either first or second semester with Roman numerals I or II.
 Books might be used for a range of grade levels.
 For example, MC 4 books might be used for students in grades 3 through 5 or for older students who need remediation.
 Expanding their usage even further, each book has activities for two levels—basic and extension.
 All this means that students with varying abilities might work in the same book.

-While MC is primarily a composition course, the first seven weeks worth of lessons in MC 4+ teaches parts of speech, types of sentences and the CAVES acronym used by MC students as a tool to check for correctly written sentences.
+While MC is primarily a composition course, the first seven weeks worth of lessons in MC 4I teach parts of speech, types of sentences and the CAVES acronym used by MC students as a tool to check for correctly written sentences.
 This particular book ensures that students have a the necessary grammatical "vocabulary" as they work through lessons in this book and those that follow.